mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 As most of the gRPC services, Temporal service client in Java uses [protobuf](https://developers.google.com/protocol-buffers/) (protocol buffers) to describe RPC actions and messages.
-The source code is store under the path:
+The source code is stored under the path:

 ```
 temporal-serviceclient/src/main/proto